CommunityEngagementAtTIGS/hugoplate/content/english/about/_index.md

 draft: false
 ---

+## About the Organization
+We are a not for profit, research institute that addresses agriculture and healthcare needs.

+## About the Team
-Our team consists of individuals from a diverse background including science communicators. public health professionals, statisticians etc.
+The Community Engagement and Policy Stewardship team consists of individuals from a diverse background including science communicators. public health professionals, statisticians etc.